-Deadlines are crucial in this class.
-Without meeting them, we will be unable to produce a magazine in time.
+Deadlines are crucial in this class as they are in the professional world.
 We will work backwards from print day to set deadlines for each section of the magazine.
 No matter your role, you must meet your deadlines.
+Otherwise, the entire staff of Atrium will suffer, and we will not be able to make print.